Upper bounds for integrated information: Author summary

 \section{Author summary}

-Originally developed as a theory of consciousness, integrated information theory provides a mathematical framework to quantify the causal irreducibility of systems and subsets of units in the system.
-For example, mechanism integrated information quantifies how much of the causal powers of a subset of units in a state cannot be accounted for by its parts.
+Integrated Information Theory (IIT) offers a theoretical framework to quantify the causal irreducibilty of a system, subsets of the units in a system, and the causal relations among the subsets.
+For example, \emph{mechanism integrated information} quantifies how much of the causal powers of a subset of units in a state cannot be accounted for by its parts.
 Here, we provide theoretical results on the upper bounds for this measure, how it is achieved, and why mechanisms with overlapping parts cannot all be maximally integrated.
 We also study the upper bounds for integrated information of causal relations among the mechanisms.
 The ideas introduced here can potentially pave the way to design systems with optimal causal irreducibility and to develop computationally lightweight exact or approximate measures for integrated information.